-The Rainbow Wellbeing Legacy Fund was founded in 2019 through a $1 million endowment from the New Zealand Government in recognition of the men who were convicted for consensual homosexual activities pre-1986.
-The original idea for the Fund was put forward by these men whose convictions have or are being expunged through a scheme established in 2018.
-The Homosexual Law Reform Act 1986 decriminalised sexual relations between men aged 16 and ove but, prior to its passage, men having consensual sex with each other were liable to prosecution and a term of imprisonment.
-They were the recipients of an apology issued by the Minister of Justice in 2017.
+The Rainbow Wellbeing Legacy Fund was founded in 2019 through a $1 million endowment from the New Zealand Government in recognition of the men who were convicted for consensual homosexual activities pre-1986 (the Fund).
+The original idea for the Fund was put forward by the men whose convictions have or are being expunged through a scheme established in 2018.
+The Homosexual Law Reform Act 1986 decriminalised sexual relations between men aged 16 and over but, prior to its passage, men having consensual sex with each other were liable to prosecution and a term of imprisonment.
+These men were the recipients of an apology issued by the Minister of Justice in 2017.

 After the Fund was announced, it was agreed that it would be held and administered by The Rule Foundation, given the alignment with the Foundation’s kaupapa and focus.

 The intention for the Fund is to support projects, activities and organisations to improve mental health outcomes for future generations of rainbow communities, particularly for young people.
-It was the hope of those who initially put forward the idea for the Fund that their suffering as a result of their convictions would be turned into positive outcomes for others from the LGBTI community.
+It was the hope of those who initially put forward the idea for the Fund that their suffering as a result of their convictions would be turned into positive outcomes for others within the rainbow community.

 We take a holistic view of well being.
 Applications that can demonstrate a link to well being from activities that focus on raising awareness, participation, inclusion or accessibility are welcome.